Elevation: 10,171 ft

 This peak is not in the book.
 The following information was provided by Judi Steciak.

-This peak is located 1.1 miles ESE of Norton Peak.
-Judi notes it “has been visited for many years, as evident by the 1960’s era beer cans on the summit.”
+Peak 10171 is located 1.1 miles ESE of Norton Peak.
+Judi notes it “has been visited for many years, as evident by the 1960’s-era beer cans on the summit.”
 USGS Galena

 East Ridge (Class 2)